Linear profile decompositions for a family of fourth order Schr\"odinger equations

 Regardless of the value of $\mu$, the $\psi_N^\mu$ form a partition of unity.
 We define the Littlewood--Paley projections $P_N^\mu$ by $\widehat{f_N^\mu} = \widehat{P_N^\mu f} = \psi_N^\mu \widehat{f}$, $\mu=0,1$.

 \begin{lemma} If $f \in L^2_x$, then

 for $\mu=0,1$.
 Here, the supremum is taken over frequencies $N \in \{0\} \cup 2^{\N}$ or $N \in 2^\Z$, depending on the value of $\mu$. \end{lemma}

-In the proof of Lemma~\ref{L:annular decoupling}, we will use the following Strichartz estimates, which may be proved using the methods of stationary phase together with the main theorem of \cite{KeelTao}.
-See \cite{Pausader:2007} for further details.
+In the proof of Lemma~\ref{L:annular decoupling}, we will use the following Strichartz estimates, which may be proved using the methods of stationary phase together with the main theorem of Keel and Tao \cite{KeelTao}.
+See Pausader \cite{Pausader:2007} for further details.

 \begin{proposition} Let $\mu \geq 0$.
 For all $(q,r)$ satisfying $2 \leq q,r \leq \infty$, $(q,r) \neq (2,\infty)$, and $\frac2q + \frac dr = \frac d2$,

 The implicit constant may be taken to depend only on $d,q,r$ and, in particular, may be chosen independently of $\mu$. \end{proposition}